British Indian Ocean Territory: Formation

 The descendants of those brought to the islands to farm coconuts had developed into the Chagossian people.
 There are no official population figures, but an estimate from 1968 found 866 inhabitants: 336 in Diego Garcia, 162 in the Salomon islands, and 168 in Peros Banhos.
 The vital statistics were likely similar to other Indian Ocean islands.
 The birth rate on the Chagos archipelago was probably around 48 in every 1000.
 The birth rate for the former Seychellois islands was nominally lower, likely due to inhabitants more easily able to travel to the Seychelles for medical needs.
 Mortality before the age of 1 was around 98 per 1,000 live births.
 The overall death rate probably averaged under 12 per 1,000 people.
 Housing was simple, mostly using local wood and coconut leaves, with some imported concrete and corrugated iron.
 Most water was captured from rain, although there were groundwater wells.
 The islands at this time produced not only copra from the plantations, but fish, and fruit in the case of the Chagos archipelago.
 Alcohol was produced for local consumption, from coconut, sugar cane, and other materials.
 It is likely there was some malnutrition.

-Beginning in February 1964, the UK and US began secret talks about a military base in Diego Garcia.
-The US wanted a territory with no local population, and the islands were lightly inhabited compared to other potential locations.
+Beginning in February 1964, the United Kingdom and the United States began secret talks about a military base in Diego Garcia.
+The United States wanted a territory with no local population, and the islands were lightly inhabited compared to other potential locations.
 The initial option of Aldabra was dropped due to international interest in its ecosystem.
-In 1965, the United Kingdom split the Chagos Archipelago from Mauritius and the islands of Aldabra, Farquhar and Desroches (Des Roches) from the Seychelles to form the British Indian Ocean Territory (BIOT).
-The purpose was to allow the construction of military facilities for the mutual benefit of the United Kingdom and the United States of America.
+In 1965, the United Kingdom split the Chagos Archipelago from Mauritius and the islands of Aldabra, Farquhar, and Desroches (Des Roches) from the Seychelles to form the British Indian Ocean Territory (BIOT).
+The purpose was to allow the construction of military facilities for the mutual benefit of the United Kingdom and the United States.
 The islands were formally established as an overseas territory of the United Kingdom on 8 November 1965.
 While it initially sought for the base to be given on a lease, Mauritius was eventually paid £3 million to compensate for the territory's separation, under pressure due to then-ongoing independence negotiations.
-(An additional £650,000 was given in 1972, for relocation costs.)
+An additional £650,000 was paid in 1972 for relocation costs.

 A few weeks after the decision to detach the Chagos Archipelago from Mauritius, the United Nations General Assembly passed Resolution 2066 on 16 December 1965, which stated that this detachment of part of the colonial territory of Mauritius was against customary international law as recorded earlier in the Declaration on the Granting of Independence to Colonial Countries and Peoples of 14 December 1960.
 This stated that "Any attempt aimed at the partial or total disruption of the national unity and the territorial integrity of a country is incompatible with the purposes and principles of the Charter of the United Nations".

 Mauritius became an independent Commonwealth realm in March 1968, and subsequently became a republic, also within the Commonwealth, in March 1992.